 According to the decision of the European Commission of 21 December***, starting from 1 February, the Covid-19 certificate will be valid for travel purposes for 9 months, regardless of the type of vaccine received.

-Decision on the necessity of booster shots for the provision of epidemiologically safe environment has been made on the basis of recent studies performed in on the vaccination efficacy on different variants of Covid-19.
+Decision on the necessity of booster shots for the provision of epidemiologically safe environment has been made on the basis of recent studies performed in the United Kingdom on the vaccination efficacy on different variants of Covid-19.
 They indicate that booster shot increases the chances of avoiding getting sick or the possibility of having a mild illness by up to 70%, while reducing the risk of serious illness and the need for hospitalization by almost 90%.
 A recent risk assessment by the European Centre for Disease Prevention and Control (ECDC) indicates that, according to currently available evidence, booster shot increases protection against severe course of illness caused by the delta variant and could increase protection against the omicron variant.

 The Ministry of Health urges every adult in the country, especially those over 40 years of age and older, not to postpone receiving a booster shot and to take care of their own and their relatives' health by applying for a booster shot in a timely manner.
 You can do this by contacting your family doctor, applying on the website manavakcina.lv, or by calling 8989.
 More information on how to get the vaccine is available on the National Health Service website.